What You Need to Know about Identity Theft

 - Additional protection.
 You can even add a rider on to your homeowner’s insurance policy to assist in fees for attorneys to help clear any items that adversely impact you.

-In short, actively monitor your accounts monthly, credit reports annually and limit your exposure.
+n short, actively monitor your accounts monthly, credit reports annually and limit your exposure.
 And, most importantly, make your financial security a priority.
-Contact me to learn more or view our other Security articles.